 Q: What happens at the end of student status?
 A.: There will be a transition path to a paid license.
 The details are forthcoming.
 Without a paid license, the functionality would degrade.
 Today’s option would be to migrate from Student Advantage to Office 365 Home Premium (maintain apps / migrate data).

 Q.: How does the Home Use Program relate to Student Advantage?
-A.: Home Use Program (and Work-at-Home) are separate licenses.
+A.: Home Use Program (and Work-at-Home) are separate licenses specifically for licensed faculty/staff.

 Q.: How will this affect sales at campus bookstores?
 A.: Office 365 University remains available for campus bookstores regardless if the institution chooses to use Student Advantage benefits.